cadzanson/cadzanson.github.io/content/5-cv.md

 “Immateriality and the Domain of Thomistic Natural Philosophy,” *The Modern Schoolman* 67 (1990): 285-304.

-“Alia lectura fratris Thome: A List of the New Texts of St. Thomas Aquinas found in Lincoln College, Oxford, MS. Lat.
+“*Alia lectura fratris Thome*: A List of the New Texts of St. Thomas Aquinas found in Lincoln College, Oxford, MS. Lat.
 95,” *Recherches de théologie ancienne et médiévale* 57 (1990): 34-61.

 “Does Natural Philosophy Prove the Immaterial?
 A Rejoinder,” *American Catholic Philosophical Quarterly* 65 (1991): 97-105.

 “Aquinas’s Changing Evaluation of Plato on Creation,” *American Catholic Philosophical Quarterly* 66 (1992): 39-46.

-“A Note on the Dating of St. Thomas Aquinas’s Expositio super primam et secundam decretalem,” *Recherches de théologie ancienne et médiévale* 59 (1992): 155-165.
+“A Note on the Dating of St. Thomas Aquinas’s *Expositio super primam et secundam decretalem*,” *Recherches de théologie ancienne et médiévale* 59 (1992): 155-165.

 “Another Look at St. Thomas and the Plurality of the Literal Sense of Scripture,” *Medieval Philosophy and Theology* 2 (1992): 118-42.

-“Proportionalism and a Text of the Young Aquinas: Quodlibetum IX, q.
+“Proportionalism and a Text of the Young Aquinas: *Quodlibetum* IX, q.
 7, a.
 2,” *Theological Studies* 53 (1992): 683-699.

 “The Principle of Double Effect and Safe Sex in Marriage: Reflections on a Suggestion,” *The Linacre Quarterly* 60 (1993): 82-89.